haojieji/FineMon/README.md

 # FineMon
+**Attention❗❗❗:** All content in this repository is used for research only, any selling is prohibited.

 ### Introduction：😊

 FineMon is an fine-grained multi-metric data monitoring scheme with adaptive frequencies, and this work was carried out in response to **<u>*Huawei*</u>**'s needs ✊.
 FineMon has accepted by **<u>SIGMOD 2024</u>** ✌.
 This is a description of our monitoring scheme-FineMon.

 What FineMon can do？💪💪💪

-​	-FineMon can monitor accurately fined-grained multi-metric data with low overhead since FineMon provides the adaptive frequency adjustment method.
-FineMon provides a theoretical study of the effect of the amount of noise on frequency.
+​	-FineMon accurately monitors fine-grained multi-metric data with low overhead, thanks to its Low-Rank Frequency Adaptation method.
+Additionally, FineMon includes a theoretical analysis of how noise levels impact frequency.

 ​	-FineMon can capture the various extremes, such as spikes and dips, according to the data distribution.